paulaksm/transfer-learning/README.md

 ![confusion matrix](readme-images/confusion-matrix.png)

-__Important__ is interesting noticing that even though Orange Image Analytics add-on doesn't support MobileNet for image embedding is possible to train machine learning models on this data using this method.
+__IMPORTANT__ is interesting noticing that even though Orange Image Analytics add-on doesn't support MobileNet for image embedding is possible to train machine learning models on this data using this method.

 ## Built with
 * Keras